 10. Camping.
 If you’re going to camp out overnight, be aware that there are rules about what you can and can’t bring with you.
 Basically, you can only bring things that take up the sleeping space of one person.
 We recommend a sleeping bag, sleeping pad to put underneath it (that concrete is hard!), tarp (if you’re on the grass, it tends to be wet), pillow, earplugs (it can be loud!), eyemask (if you’re not under the tents, it can be bright), and a small portable fold up chair.

-11. Hall H. If you’re planning on trying to get into Hall H, make sure to review the new wristband policy.
-This year, if you have a wristband, you don’t have to camp out, as long as you’re back before 7:30am.
+11. Hall H. If you’re planning on trying to get into Hall H, make sure to review the wristband policy.
+If you have a wristband, you don’t have to camp out, as long as you’re back before 7:30am.
 You’ll want to be aware of the wristband distribution times and location each day.
 What’s the NDL?
 It’s the Next Day Line, located behind the Convention Center, next to the marina.

 12. Seating capacity; backup plans.
 You’ll also want to be aware of the seating capacity for each room.
-We put together an article listing how many seats each panel room has, as well as tips on how to judge a panel’s popularity using the MySched feature, and looking to see how popular other panels are in the room your desired panel is.
+We put together an article listing how many seats each panel room has to help you with your planning.
 Remember, Comic-Con does NOT clear rooms between panels!
 Always have a backup plan.
 And a backup plan to your backup plan.

 13. Have fun!
 We know it can be stressful at times attending a crowded convention, but remember why you’re there — to have fun!
 Just make sure to go in knowing that you won’t get to do everything that you want to do — it’s impossible!
 Even if you don’t get into your first choice panel (or second choice), there’s always something going on at SDCC, with a wide variety of panels to choose from, and you can always explore the Exhibit Hall, or attend an offsite event!